Peakboard/peakboard.github.io/docs/adding_articles.md

 There are some important conventions to note.

+* The filename should not contain spaces.
+Use either underscores or dashes in place of spaces.
 * The filename will be used in the url (and possibly title), so it should be descriptive of the article (you can just use the title), but written in kebab case.
 * Articles will appear alhpabetically in their categories.
 * The filename should ideally be in the language the article is written in.